Qixin-HE/school-system-nextjs/DEV DOC.md

     - Text input with date picker: Start Date(not required)
     - Auto generated text field: Course Code
     - Dropdown: Teacher
+    Step2:
+    Chapters: a list of chapter name and chapter description Class Times: a list of daytime(Monday - Sunday) and time(HH:mm:ss)

     add course service:
     api/courseService.ts

     c. postCourseService()
     d. getCourseTypes()
+    e. putCourseSchedule()
+    After posting a new course on addcourse-step1, we need to put the schedule for it which contains the chapters and classtimes

 //
 Features: